 This can include anything from introducing a workplace recycling program and switching to renewable energy sources to carpool schemes and buying pot plants.
-But, in this article, we are going to focus only on the environmentally friendly changes that will also increase your workforces’ productivity.
+But, in this article, we are going to focus only on the environmentally friendly changes that will also increase your workforce productivity.

 1) Increasing Workforce Morale

-Working in a green office has been shown to improve productivity by simply providing a nicer environment for everyone to work in.
+Working in a green office has been shown to improve productivity by simply providing a nicer environment for everyone to work with.
 One example of research supporting this statement comes from the University of Exeter in England.

 Researchers there completed a study that showed how a workforce in an office with lots of plants reported being significantly happier than those without plants.
-The study concluded that this boosts in happiness and increases morale which meant that there was a 15% increase in productivity.
+The study concluded that this boosts in happiness and increases morale, which meant that there was a 15% increase in productivity.